cassian-gonsalves/ecommerce-structure-springmvc/README.md

 ### Technologies Used: ###
-1. Spring MVC Framework.
+1. Spring MVC Framework.<br/>
-2. Hibernate.
+2. Hibernate.<br/>
-3. MySql Server for databse.
+3. MySql Server for databse.<br/>
-4. Java Script for validations.
+4. Java Script for validations.<br/>
-5. Bootstrap for Front end layout
+5. Bootstrap for Front end layout<br/>

 ### Roles and Tasks ###
-1. Admin:
+1. Admin:<br/>
-•	Adds a supplier
+•	Adds a supplier<br/>
-•	Deletes a supplier if needed
+•	Deletes a supplier if needed<br/>
-•	Approves orders made by customers
+•	Approves orders made by customers<br/>
-•	Declines orders made by customer
+•	Declines orders made by customer<br/>

-2. Supplier:
+2. Supplier:<br/>
-•	Add and set category of a product
+•	Add and set category of a product<br/>
-•	Upload Images for the product
+•	Upload Images for the product<br/>
-•	Delete product
+•	Delete product<br/>

-3. Customer:
+3. Customer:<br/>
-•	Searches for products based on category
+•	Searches for products based on category<br/>
-•	Places Order for products
+•	Places Order for products<br/>

 ### Key Functionalities/Implementations ###
--	JavaScript validations for forms
+-	JavaScript validations for forms<br/>
--	Backend validations for existing users
+-	Backend validations for existing users<br/>
--	Mappings using annotations
+-	Mappings using annotations<br/>
--	Bootstrap for responsive UI.
+-	Bootstrap for responsive UI.<br/>
--	Main admin is added through database queries, he is responsible for adding suppliers via UI.
+-	Main admin is added through database queries, he is responsible for adding suppliers via UI.<br/>
--	The supplier adds products, right now there are limited categories provided in future we can let the admin or supplier create categories.
+-	The supplier adds products, right now there are limited categories provided in future we can let the admin or supplier create categories.<br/>
--	The customer can register himself and check the products based on categories and order the based on quantities its total price is calculated.
+-	The customer can register himself and check the products based on categories and order the based on quantities its total price is calculated.<br/>